mymh13/clo24-nikhal78-examwork/docs/journal/week_six.md

 - **Code Quality:** Eliminated code duplication through component extraction and fixed role-based loading bugs.
 Improved maintainability across booking-related pages.
 - **Test Coverage:** Comprehensive test suite with 22 unit tests and 7 integration tests covering price calculations and full booking lifecycle.
 All tests passing and ready for CI/CD integration.
 - **Bug Fixes:** Fixed critical bugs including login page redirect issue (all users redirected to correct role-specific landing pages) and integration test database pollution (tests now use in-memory mocks instead of real Cosmos DB).
+- **Error Handling:** Implemented centralized error handling system with ErrorHandlerHelper and HttpErrorHelper.
+All controllers and Razor pages now use consistent error handling with user-friendly messages and proper logging.

 ### What Could Be Improved
 - **Future Enhancements:** If Application Insights integration is needed in the future, consider using Azure Portal dashboards or Power BI for visualization rather than building custom table rendering in the web application.